 Some of the friends we make today could be our next employer down the line or could recommend us for a position they think we might be a good fit.
 Jobs referrals within organizations are one of the effective means of being hired.
 Most of us know someone who could work in a specific role we thought they might be a perfect fit.
 So, while in school make sure you build you your networks by establishing good professional relationships with your colleagues and also with the academic and non-academic staff.
 As much as you build your network, also make sure to sustain it.

 7. Ask yourself, who do I know there?

 “We are like islands in the sea, separate on the surface but connected in the deep.”

 ― William James

 Most job seekers missed the common advantage of utilizing prior connections when searching for jobs.
 As an international student, you are not different from anyone else when it comes to job hunt.
-While it may be more difficult for you in terms of job sponsorship requirements (if necessary) compared with those of other immigration status.
+While it may be more difficult for you in terms of job sponsorship requirements (if necessary) compared with those of another immigration status.
 It is very important to capitalize on prior connections and acquaintances in the job search process.

-On platform like LinkedIn, it is very easy to see where your connections work and if anyone works at an organization that you are interested, your first point of contact should be that person.
+On platforms like LinkedIn and Academia, it is very easy to see where your connections work and if anyone works at an organization that you are interested, your first point of contact should be that person.
 Even though that doesn’t mean they can promise you anything, it could serve as a leading entry into the system.
 So, as international students before you apply to any job, ask yourself “who do I know there” and how can I utilize that connection to ease the job search process?
 Could you set up a meeting with your connection to discuss your interest in the organization and if possible the job that attracted you there.
 You could ask more general questions about the work environment, ethics, etc. Remember, as much as you are in the search for a job, you should also be evaluating the organization to determine, if this is somewhere you really want to be.